 Choosing the right life insurance policy is essential, so it’s important to learn about all your options and consider your unique situation.
-We offer Aflac® Life Solutions - Term Life or Whole Life plans at competitive prices to keep your coverage simple and easy.
-We do not offer indexed universal life insurance, but some individuals may find it better suited for their needs.
+One option is indexed universal life (IUL) insurance, which can give you more options with how to manage the cash value of the policy.
+While Aflac doesn't offer IUL insurance, we do offer whole, term, and final expense life insurance policies with coverage that can fit your needs.
 Read on to learn more about what indexed universal life insurance is and the pros and cons so you can decide whether this policy is right for you.

 Table of Contents

-Indexed universal life insurance is a type of permanent plan with a savings component.
-Unlike some traditional life insurance plans, indexed universal life insurance allows the policyholder more input on how the cash value grows.
-With indexed universal life insurance, you are able to place part of your savings in a standard, tax-deferred, cash-value account and segment another portion into an account that grows based on a chosen index.1
+Indexed universal life insurance (IUL) is a type of permanent life insurance policy with a savings component.
+Unlike some traditional life insurance plans, IUL insurance allows the policyholder more input on how the cash value grows.
+With indexed universal life insurance, you can place part of your savings in a standard, tax-deferred, cash value account and segment another portion into an account that grows based on a chosen index.

-When you pay a premium for indexed universal life insurance, part of the funds goes to the basic functioning of the plan, and the other part goes into the saving account and earns interest based on an equity index.
+When you pay a premium for indexed universal life insurance, a portion of the funds goes to the basic functioning of the plan, and the other part goes into the savings account and earns interest based on an equity index.
 None of this money is physically invested in the stock market, but it is used as a gauge for interest payments.1

-Essentially, the chosen index’s performance determines how much interest will be added to the total cash value in your indexed universal life insurance plan.
-This is typically reevaluated at the start of each month, but it varies depending on the company you are working with.1
+The chosen index’s performance determines how much interest will be added to the total cash value in your indexed universal life insurance plan.
+This is typically reevaluated at the start of each month, but it varies depending on the company you are working with.

 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.